 Screening differs from diagnostic testing.
 Diagnostic testing is performed to confirm the presence or absence of a disease among individuals who are experiencing specific symptoms, such as vision loss.

-People with diabetes are at increased risk of developing several eye diseases, including diabetic retinopathy (DR), cataract, and glaucoma.
+People with diabetes are at increased risk of developing several eye diseases, including Diabetes-related Retinopathy, cataract, and glaucoma.
 All of these diseases can cause vision loss or blindness in people with diabetes.
 However, DR is the most common (affecting 1 in 3 persons) and the most frequent cause of vision loss in the diabetic population.
 DR is also the leading cause of visual impairment and blindness in the working-age population worldwide.[2, 3]

-Many patients with DR may not experience any visual symptoms until the later stages of disease when vision loss may be irreversible, even with treatment.
-There is strong evidence that the risk of vision loss or blindness from DR can be greatly reduced by screening individuals with diabetes for the early signs of sight-threatening DR, and ensuring they receive timely access to treatment.
+Many patients with Diabetes-related Retinopathy may not experience any visual symptoms until the later stages of disease when vision loss may be irreversible, even with treatment.
+There is strong evidence that the risk of vision loss or blindness from Diabetes-related Retinopathy can be greatly reduced by screening individuals with diabetes for the early signs of sight-threatening Diabetes-related Retinopathy, and ensuring they receive timely access to treatment.